marygift00/2025-OBJPROG-LAB001/README.md

 ### **Step 5: Submit Your Repository Link**
 Once your changes have been pushed:
 1. Visit your GitHub repository online.
-2. Copy the repository URL from your browser (e.g., https://github.com/PLMUN-CITCS/objprog-s02-e01-[your username).
+2. Copy the repository URL from your browser (e.g., https://github.com/PLMUN-CITCS/your_remote_repo_url).
 3. Submit the repository link to your instructor via the classroom portal or as instructed.